 There are a huge selection of automation tools available now.
 I’m not going to start listing or comparing them.
 The web is full of reviews and comparisons, and you do need to do some homework, but essentially there are two camps.
 Open source or license/subscription based.

-All tools claim to provide a solution to you many problem.
-It is unlikely that one will be sufficient to cover all you needs and all will require some level of coding to get the maximum from your scripts.
+All tools claim to provide a solution to you any problem.
+It is unlikely that one will be sufficient to cover all you need and all will require some level of coding to get the maximum from your scripts.
 Record and Playback is not going to be a robust solution to any complex application.
-This is especially true if your product/application is made up of multiple platforms and channels, has internal legacy (desktop) systems, client facing ecommerce platforms and a mobile element.
+This is especially true if your product/application is made up of multiple platforms and channels, has an internal legacy (desktop) systems, client facing e-commerce platforms and a mobile element.
 So be prepared to implement a blended hybrid framework.

 To sum up…